-West Virginia’s exchange had just one carrier in 2014 and 2015, but two carriers participated in 2016, and are continuing to do so in 2017.
+West Virginia’s exchange had just one carrier in 2014 and 2015.
+But two carriers participated starting in 2016, and will continue to do so in 2018.

 HHS estimated in 2016 that there were 15,000 people enrolled in off-exchange plans in West Virginia who would be eligible for subsidies if they switched to the exchange.

 West Virginia accepted federal funding to expand Medicaid under the ACA, so HealthCare.gov enrollees with household income under 138 percent of the poverty level are enrolled in Medicaid rather than private plan.